 The Bookie, Student Bookstore

-Yes The Bookie is closed until at least Tuesday, May 5.
+Yes, The Bookie is closed until further notice.

 Equity, Diversity and Inclusion